hankhplee/paper_notes/notes/Predicting Interruptibility.md

 1. The research app is not merely designed to collect data
     - other reasons for the user not to contribute the data
     - quality of the data
 2. Alert Dialog may be itself too intrusive
+3. Only capture data when the phone is in used.
+Less concern in other application field (e.g. location based mobile croud sourcing)
+4. Over-presented in dataset for certain participants.

 ### Insights for me
-1. Thoughtful in considering the interrupting nature (not derectly derived the interactions as non-distrupting)
+1. The work considered the interrupting nature, instead of directly deriving the interactions as non-distrupting or distrupting.
 2. Post study survey could emphasize more on when and how the prediction may not be good.